AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 Enter the Adobe Learning Manager credentials under Adobe Learning Manager column.
 Use the drop downs to select the correct credentials for the columns under Workday.

 Currently, Learning Manager supports the import of 44 user attributes from Workday.
-Add additional attributes using the Active Fields in Prime.
+Add additional attributes using the Active Fields in Learning Manager.

 ![](assets/map-attributes.png)